Centre for Central Banking Studies

 Event Directors:

-Recent advances in AI, including the release of powerful Large Language Models, have led to a surge of interest in AI, thrusting it firmly onto institutional and regulatory agendas.
+Recent advances in artificial intelligence (AI), including the release of powerful large language models, have led to a surge of interest in AI, thrusting it firmly onto institutional and regulatory agendas.
 While the technology (including its ‘generative’ varieties) is expected to drive significant economic benefits, firms, governments, and regulators, as well as the technology firms responsible for creating sophisticated AI systems, have been quick to react pointing to risks ranging from the mundane to the existential.
 Central banks and financial regulators have an important role in navigating the complexities of this rapidly developing field.

 Target group: